rcrowther/updownrecord/README.rst

 The app uses Django serialisers when asked.
 It also includes four more 'non-relational' serializers.
 These will not, by specication, handle relations between models.
 Using these serializers is a kind of data-throttling, which can also help prevent exposing sensitive data.
+Text encoding can be anything, 'UTF-8' default.
 The JSON and XML versions save data in a form compatible with Django serializers.

 The 'non-relational' serializers offer two extra, perhaps unusual, serialization formats.
 Both are interesting because they are easy